Your Complete Guide to Arkansas Adoption Laws

 In the meantime, we’ve offered some basic information about Arkansas adoption laws below to get you started.
 Please remember that this article is not intended to be and should not be taken as legal advice.
 However, it can be a helpful starting point in your personal adoption journey.

 Who can adopt a child in Arkansas?

 Adoption laws in Arkansas state that both married and unmarried adults are eligible to adopt.
 In some instances, a married person can adopt alone; these include stepparent adoptions, instances in which the hopeful adoptive parent is legally separated from his or her spouse, or circumstances in which the spouse who isn’t joining the adoption has been absent, incapacitated, or is unreasonably withholding consent.

 Single parent adoption laws in Arkansas may allow individuals to adopt, but American Adoptions only allows single parents to adopt on a case-by-case basis.
-Contact us at 1-800-ADOPTION to learn more about these policies.
+Contact us at 1-800-ADOPTION or get free information online to learn more about these policies.